 The Finnish Spitz is renowned for its striking appearance.
 Its double coat is dense and comprised of a short, soft undercoat and a longer, harsher topcoat.
 This coat helps protect them from the harsh Finnish climate.

-The breed's most recognizable feature is its pointed ears, which stand erect and are very mobile, able to swivel in different directions.
+The breed's most recognisable feature is its pointed ears, which stand erect and are very mobile, able to swivel in different directions.
 This trait allows them to pinpoint the source of sounds during hunts, making them exceptional hunters.
 Their wedge-shaped head, almond-shaped eyes, and a curled tail add to their unique appearance.

 Finnish Spitz are relatively rare outside of Finland for several reasons.
-Firstly, their specialized hunting skills are not as necessary in urban environments, which limits their popularity in areas where hunting is less common.
+Firstly, their specialised hunting skills are not as necessary in urban environments, which limits their popularity in areas where hunting is less common.
 Secondly, their breeding can be challenging, particularly outside of Finland, due to the need for careful selection to maintain their distinct traits.
 Finally, limited exposure and awareness of the breed have contributed to their rarity.

 However, for those who appreciate their unique qualities and charming personalities, Finnish Spitz are treasured companions.
 Breed enthusiasts and responsible breeders work diligently to ensure the continued existence and well-being of this remarkable breed.